 - Become an expert for your institution.

-Accessible Educational Materials, Administrative/Campus Policy, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Information Technology, Procurement, Uncategorized, Web/Media Access
+Accessible Course Design, Accessible Educational Materials, Administrative/Campus Policy, Procurement, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 Debbie Dorsey holds a Master of Science in Exercise Physiology from Louisiana State University and is a Higher Ed QM Peer Reviewer, Secretary for the Maryland Distance Learning Association, and graduate of the Maryland Online Leadership Institute.
 Debbie provides leadership to the Education, Welllness and Community Engagement Division at Harford Community College, collaborating with faculty to implement universal design best practices in both classroom and online learning environments.

 Richard Smith is an Instructional Designer at Harford Community College and is Past President of the Maryland Distance Learning Association.
 Richard was the developer of the interdisciplinary eLearning Design Institute which has a group of faculty build a course as a team.
 He is also an adjunct faculty member and teaches Economics and Geography.